azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 - Run “**IWR**" installation command shared by Policy Owner.
 This will ensure latest version installed with Org policy settings.(**Note:** If you are from CSE, please install the AzSK via instructions at https://aka.ms/devopskit/onboarding so that CSE-specific policies are configured for your installation.)

 - Run "*Clear-AzSKSessionState*" followed by any scan command and validate its running with Org policy.
-It gets dispayed at the start of command execution "Running AzSK cmdlet using ***** policy"
+It gets displayed at the start of command execution "Running AzSK cmdlet using ***** policy"

 **Continuous Assurance:**